 On EDHEC’s 18-month Online MSc in Data Management and Business Analytics, students learn about the most recent AI developments in the business world, such as algorithms and predictive modelling, and how to develop and analyze AI models using platforms like IBM’s Watson Studio.

-Since the program is online, you’ll be able to apply these skills to your career as you move through the course, sharpening your skillset as you go by attending virtual quizzes and classes and completing case studies via EDHEC’s Online Campus.
+Since you'll be studying the data analytics degree online, you’ll be able to apply these skills to your career as you move through the course, sharpening your skillset as you go by attending virtual quizzes and classes and completing case studies via EDHEC’s Online Campus.

 2. How to analyze data